hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 - 3PAR InForm OS Version: 3.1.3 MU1

-## Hardware and Network Configuration<a name="baremetal"></a>
+## Hardware Requirements<a name="baremetal"></a>

 You must have the following hardware and network configuration:

-- At least 7 and no more than 100 baremetal systems meeting the requirements as listed below.
+- At least 9 and no more than 100 baremetal systems meeting the requirements as listed below.

 Additional requirements are as follows: